 The inside is absolutely breathtaking with a beautiful dark green colour palette.
 It’s very brightly lit which makes this a gorgeous space to browse the latest releases in French, English and the arts.
 Is it possible for a shop to ooze sophistication?
 If so, then Librairie Galignani is at the top of its game.

-This is one of my favourite bookshops in Paris that stocks new copies and is the first place I’d look for new English releases (and French releases too!).
+This is one of my favourite and certainly one of the best bookshops in Paris that stocks new copies and is the first place I’d look for new English releases (and French releases too!).
 Again, English books in Paris are sold at RRP plus more, since they have been imported so it’s not the cheapest place for English literature.
 If you’re an English ex-pat living in France though, it would be my go-to shop since book prices don’t vary hugely across France.

 224, rue de Rivoli